 So great getting to know Candice.
 Now here's the recipe for her famous Galette.
 I have converted her recipe into grams, because you all know that's how I bake.
 It was literally a challange for me to use measuring cups to bake this galette, but I did it!
-And if you prefer cups, you can visit her site, just click here.
+And you can find Candice's recipe on her site here.

 I also always use salted butter, so I adjusted the salt in her recipe as well, which is what you'll find here.
 And I couldn't find ripe pears because living in a tiny mountain town sometimes finding fresh fruit can be a challenge.
 But, we got a huge bag of apples from Jackie's Mother in Law's tree - so I have substituted the pears for apples in her recipe and it is delicious!
 You can use either pears or apples, or even a mix of both!
 And I snapped a few photos of my own below.
 Enjoy making this perfect fall Apple Galette!
-Oh and if you want to take this thing to the next level, scoop a big fat scoop of Straus Organic Creamery's Vanilla Bean Ice Cream on top and drizzle it with Caramel Sauce.
-You can find our Caramel Sauce recipe here.
+Oh and if you want to take this thing to the next level, scoop a big fat scoop of Straus Organic Creamery's Vanilla Bean Ice Cream on top.

-- 1 ½ sticks organic salted butter, cold chopped in cubes
+1 1/2 sticks (170 grams) organic salted butter, cold chopped in cubes

 Chop apples into thin slices (I leave the peels on).